 Your doctor may recommend treatments to control the signs and symptoms of primary biliary cirrhosis to make you more comfortable.
-Treatments may help control symptoms such as:
+Treatments may help control the most common symptoms.

-- Fatigue.
-Treatment for fatigue involves trying to determine what may contribute to your symptoms.
-Treating the underlying causes may help relieve fatigue.
-Medications have been studied for fatigue.
+Although primary biliary cirrhosis itself causes fatigue, your daily habits or and other medical conditions can contribute to your tiredness.
+By addressing these other factors, you may get reliev.
 One medication that has shown promise in studies is modafinil (Provigil).
 More research is needed to determine its role in primary biliary cirrhosis.

-- Itching.
-One option for controlling itching is cholestyramine (Locholest, Prevalite), which is a powder that must be mixed with food or liquids.
+- Cholestyramine (Questran, Prevalite) is a powder that must be mixed with food or liquids.
 Though cholestyramine works for most people, the taste is unpleasant.
-Another option is rifampin (Rifadin), which is taken in pill form.
-Rifampin doesn't work for everyone.
-Itching that can't be controlled may be treated with a liver transplant.

 Working together, you and your doctor can help prevent some of the complications that can occur with primary biliary cirrhosis:

 - Increased pressure in the portal vein (portal hypertension).
 Your doctor is likely to screen for portal hypertension and enlarged veins when you're first diagnosed and every few years thereafter.
-If you're diagnosed with portal hypertension or bleeding, treatment may involve medications or surgery.
+If you're diagnosed with portal hypertension or bleeding, treatment may involve medications, such as a beta blocker or nitrate, or surgery.

 - Weak bones (osteoporosis).
 Treatment for bone loss associated with primary biliary cirrhosis often involves calcium and vitamin D supplements.
 Your doctor may also recommend that you exercise most days of the week to help increase your bone density.